sergei-mironov/litrepl/docs/installation.md

 $ ./result/bin/vim-demo
 ```

-To build the release version of Litrepl, build the `litrepl-release` target.
-The
+To build the current release version of Litrepl, build the `litrepl-release`
-`./result` will point to the resulting Litrepl tree.
+target.
+The `./result` will point to the Litrepl tree ready to be merged into
+a Nix profile.

 ``` sh
 $ nix build '.#litrepl-release'